eloylp/go-kit/README.md

 ## Data Fanout

-Current implementation of Go channels does not allow to broadcast same values to all consumers.
+Current implementation of Go channels does not allow to broadcast a single value to all consumers.
 This fanout solution comes to rescue:

 ```go
 package main